DawidLokiec/web_socket_test_automation_framework/README.md

 ### Java Implementation

 The implementation is in Java and with the help of the Akka framework in order to make the client endpoint and the tests as single processes that can communicate over messages rather than callback functions within the same thread.
-Therefore the processes are called Actors.
+Therefore, the processes are called Actors.

-In practices I would implement this test automation framework in the programming language **Erlang or Elixier and with the OTP framework**.
+In practices, I would implement this test automation framework in the programming language **Erlang or Elixier and with the OTP framework**.
 But because of the short time I had for the coding challenge, I used tools that I am familiar with.
-But in my point of view an erlang virtual machine based language is better suited to build such a framework.
+But in my point of view an Erlang virtual machine based language is better suited to build such a framework.

 #### Some code fragments